 Read his summary: A Spectrum of Politics and Governance Grounded in Empowered Citizen Dialogue and Deliberation,

 .
 If you know French, this is highly recommended.

 The following lists contain the 5 most recent multimedia articles in the Governance Category.

-- End of Power
+- Utopia of Rules

 - Multistakeholder Internet Dialogue